Bus Services (Monroe Transit)

 Monroe Transit Disadvantaged Business Enterprise Goal

-Monroe Transit has established a Disadvantaged Business (DBE) Program (PDF) in accordance with regulations of the Federal Transit Administration (FTA), 49 CFR Part 26.
+Monroe Transit has established a Disadvantaged Business (DBE) Program in accordance with regulations of the Federal Transit Administration (FTA), 49 CFR Part 26.
 Monroe Transit proposes a 10.11% DBE participation goal for FY 2023-2026.

 Monroe MPO, in coordination with the City of Monroe’s Transit System